graycoreio/daffodil/libs/design/guides/getting-started.md

 ## Next steps
 We've just walked through the basics of setting up `@daffodil/design` and using the basic features of the Hero component.
 Now try to change the color of the [Hero](/libs/design/hero/README.md)!

-Check out the [full list of components](/docs/design/components), try and add them to your sample app, and imagine all the wonderful things you can now build!
+Check out the [full list of components](/docs/design/components).
+Try and add them to your sample app and imagine all the wonderful things you can now build!